-u will not have to pay it if: □You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Veterans Health Administration (VA).
+You will not have to pay it if:

+- □You receive "Extra Help" from Medicare to pay for your prescription drugs. - \Box You have gone less than 63 days in a row without creditable coverage. - □You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Veterans Health Administration (VA).
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information, because you may need it if you join a Medicare drug plan later.
-Note: Any notice must state that you had creditable prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays.
-Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. dicare determines the amount of the penalty.
-Here is how it works: □ First, count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
-Or after your initial enrollment period for aging into Medicare.
+Keep this information, because you may need it if you join a Medicare drug plan later. - Note: Any notice must state that you had creditable prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. - Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.

+Medicare determines the amount of the penalty.
+Here is how it works: